 Probate is the court process of wrapping up your estate.
 Probate can be a long and expensive process, and it is rarely a benefit to the estate.
 There are ways to avoid probate, and many estate plans focus on doing so.

-Avoiding probate may be more complicated for gay couples because they cannot take advantage of laws that allow property to pass to spouses without probate.
+Avoiding probate may be more complicated for same-sex couples because, in most states, they cannot take advantage of laws that allow property to pass to spouses without probate.